 Figure 5.
-The extracted residual correction convolutional fit to the data, averaged over all DOMs.
+The extracted residual correction in blue, comparing the result of the convolutional fit to the data, averaged over all DOMs.
 The dashed red line indicates the region where we do not have sufficient data and therefore set the residual to 0% (i.e. no correction will be applied in this region).

-Gaussian components is selected to be between 0.15 PE and 3.5 PE.
-An average fit was also performed on the cumulative charge distribution, in which all the data for a given DOM was summed together over all seasons (labeled as "AVG").
+IC86.2011 to IC86.2016.
+The fit range for Exp_2 and the Gaussian components is selected to be between 0.15 PE and 3.5 PE.
+An average fit was also performed on the charge distribution, in which all the data for a given DOM was summed over all seasons (labeled as "AVG").

-All the DOMs with "failed fits" are not included in this analysis.
-A An SPE charge template for a particular DOM is classified as having a failed fit if it does not pass "failed fit" if it is flagged by one of the validity checkson the data requirements (e. g. the number of valid pulses) or.
-The validity checks ensure that there is sufficient data extracted from the pulse selection and that the fit was successful, as well as goodness of fit.
-Over the seasons considered between 107 and 111 DOMs have been excluded from service and represent the majority of the failed fitscheck on the reduced chi2.
+An SPE charge template for a particular DOM is classified as having a "failed fit" if it is flagged by one of the validity checks.
+The validity checks ensure that there is sufficient data extracted from the pulse selection and that the fit was successful, as well as goodness of fit check on the reduced χ^2 .
 The majority of the failed fits, approximately 95%, are due to DOMs which have been removed from service (see Fig. 2).
-The remaining 6 DOMs that failed the AVG fits are known to have various issues failed fits were found to be associated with DOMs that have known issues associated with their charge collection.
+The remaining failed fits were found to be associated with DOMs that have known issues associated with their charge collection.
 All the DOMs with failed fits are not included in this analysis.
-In the IceCube MC simulationchain, these DOMs are assigned simulation, the average SPE charge template is assigned to these DOMs.
+In the simulation, the average SPE charge template is assigned to these DOMs.

-We can divide the DOMs into subset of subsets with the following hardware differences: the
+We can divide the DOMs into subsets with the following hardware differences:

-- 1. HQE DOMs with the new toroids, the - 2.
-Standard QE DOMs with the new toroids, and the - 3. and Standard QE DOMs with the old toroids.
+- 1. HQE DOMs with the new toroids,

+- 2. Standard QE DOMs with the new toroids,

+- 3. and Standard QE DOMs with the old toroids.

-The mean value and standard error of the mean of the IC86.AVG fit parameters , excluding Exp1, for the subset of hardware differences are listed in Table 1.
+The mean value and standard error of the mean of the IC86.AVG fit parameters for the subset of hardware differences are listed in Table 1.
 The residual, averaged over all DOMs, from 0 to 1 PE is shown in Fig. 5.